 This homomorphic property is relevant in cryptography.
 It's also useful for computing commitments.
 For example, we can perform operations to verify information, like so.
 Let m be a message and r be a random value:

-That is to say, we can compute and verify the sums of values without knowing the actual values being committed.
-We'll review more about commitment schemes in a later post.
+That is to say, with this special property, one could compute and verify the sums of values without knowing the actual values being committed.

 Post a Comment